Monte Money: Beyond Unbroken (2013–present)

-After leaving Escape the Fate, Monte and his brother Michael have started a new solo project called Money Brothers.
-Monte says “After a great decade in the band and working with the guys, I just felt like I wanted to start a new journey and explore a new musical path.
+After departing from Escape the Fate, Monte and his brother Michael started a solo project called Money Brothers.
+Monte stated that, “After a great decade in the band and working with the guys, I just felt like I wanted to start a new journey and explore a new musical path.
 I will always love what we've created and all of the crazy fun times the guys and I had".
-They only released two singles. their first single titled "Break Free" was released in October 2013. and Their second single titled "Clarity (Behind the Curtain)" was released in February 2014.
+Their first single titled "Break Free" was released in October 2013 and their second single titled "Clarity (Behind the Curtain)" was released in February 2014.

-Monte had revealed a name change from the solo project Money Brothers to a new band called Beyond Unbroken.
+Monte revealed a name change from the solo project Money Brothers to a new band called Beyond Unbroken.

 On October 30, 2015, their new single titled "Under Your Skin" was released.

-On February 22, 2016, the single "Dont Wake the Dead" was released.
-On March 30, 2016, The band released their first music video for the single "Losing My Mind" debuting on Alternative Press.
+On February 22, 2016, the single "Don't Wake the Dead" was released.
+On March 30, 2016, the band released their first music video for the single "Losing My Mind" debuting on Alternative Press.

-On August 29, 2017, after over a year after the release of "Losing My Mind" the band released a new single entitled "Overdose" accompanied by an animated video.
+On August 29, 2017, over a year after the release of "Losing My Mind", the band released a new single entitled "Overdose", accompanied by an animated video.
 On September 1, 2017, the band's debut EP "Don't Wake the Dead" was released.

 On February 7, 2020, the band released two singles titled "Enemy" and "In My Head".
 On April 3, 2020, the band's debut album "Running Out of Time" was released.